-To view the following window, click L2 Features > LLDP > LLDP-MED > LLDP-MED Port Settings, as show below:
+To view the following window, click L2 Features > LLDP > LLDP-MED > LLDP-MED Port Settings, as shown below:

-Figure 4-108 LLDP-MED Port Settings window
+Figure 4-123 LLDP-MED Port Settings window

 Parameter Description Unit Select the unit you want to configure.
-From Port / To Port Select the port range to use for this configuration.
+(El and SI Mode Only) From Port / To Port Select the port range to use for this configuration.
 Port Description Use the drop-down menu to enable or disable the Port Description option.
 NTCS Use the drop-down menu to enable or disable Notification Topology Change Status.
 State Use the drop-down menu to enable or disable transmit LLDP-MED TLVs, and tick the check boxes of the TLV types that the LLDP agent should transmit.
 TLV types are Capabilities , Network Policy , and Inventory .
 Tick the All check box to select all TLV types.